 The Commonwealth Money Laundering Offence provisions are found at Sections 400.3 – 400.9 of the Criminal Code.

 The offences operate on a sliding scale of seriousness.

 The first consideration is how much money is involved in the offence.
 The offences range from less than $1,000 to amounts in excess of $1m and the penalties increase significantly as the amount increases.

-The second consideration is what level of knowledge the Crown is able to prove that the individual had with regard to the illegally obtained money.
+The second consideration is what level of knowledge the accused had with regard to the illegally obtained money.
 The offences are broken down into three levels of knowledge; negligence, recklessness and intention.

 What it means to be negligent or reckless with regard to these offences is defined by the Criminal Code.

 The table below demonstrates the potential maximum penalties for each type of money-laundering offence.